andyevers/trade-backtester/README.md

 Create trading strategies and run backtests.

+## Development & Strategy Creation Rules

+Speed is a top priority.
+Code can execute hundreds of thousands of times syncronously while testing hundreds of strategies, so every ms counts.
+Record performance checks after adding to code. generally, do 100,000 executions `performance.test.ts`

+### Function Usage

+-   Avoid `Array` functions that require reindexing (slice, shift, etc...) pretty much just allow pop()
+-   Avoid `Math` functions, just manually do calculations
+-   Avoid spread operator ({ ...variable })

+### Loops

+-   Never loop over all candles
+-   If searching for an item, consider using binary search (see `PriceHistoryRepository.getIndexNearTime`)
+-   Implement checks to skip unnecessary loops (see `TriggerRepository.getTriggerLine`)
+-   If filtering items, consider indexing them to avoid iterating over all items (see `PositionRepository.getByIdLookup`)

+### Misc

+-   Avoid creating huge indexes...
+I tried indexing candles by time and it slowed things down a lot. binary search ended up being a lot faster.
--   **DO NOT MODIFY RETURNED OBJECTS** such as accounts, candles, positions, etc... this will alter the object stored in the broker.
+-   **Do not modify returned objects** such as accounts, candles, positions, etc... this will alter the object stored in the repositories.
 This is because returning references to already created objects is much faster than cloning every object.

+## Notes

-## Additional Timeframes
+### Additional Timeframes In Backtests

 -   Placing trades on additional timeframes will not be completely accurate.
 Unless the candle times are the same as the main candles, market orders will be placed on the next candle, or potentially expire if using orderDuration: DAY
 -   StopLosses will always fire before takeProfit if both are hit in the same candle, providing sub-timeframes for the symbol will not change this.